-Services that are covered for you What you must pay when you get these Services Hearing services - Routine (continued) Hearing aid purchases includes: • 3 provider visits within first year of hearing aid purchase • 45 day trial period • 3 year extended warranty • 48 batteries per aid Benefit does not include or cover any of the following: • Ear molds • Hearing aid accessories • Additional provider visits • Extra batteries • Hearing aids that are not the TruHearing Flyte 700 or Flyte 900 • Hearing aid return fees • Loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan. ď HIV screening No prior authorization required.
+Services that are covered for you What you must pay when you get these Services Hearing services - Routine (continued) Hearing aid purchases includes: 3 provider visits within first year of hearing aid purchase 45 day trial period 3 year extended warranty 48 batteries per aid Benefit does not include or cover any of the following: Ear molds Hearing aid accessories Additional provider visits Extra batteries Hearing aids that are not the TruHearing Flyte 700 or Flyte 900 Hearing aid return fees Loss &amp; damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+HIV screening No prior authorization required.
 For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months.
-For women who are pregnant, we cover: Up to three screening exams during a pregnancy.
 There is no co-insurance or co-pay for beneficiaries eligible for Medicare-covered preventive HIV screening.
-Home health agency care Prior authorization is required.
+Up to three screening exams during a pregnancy.
+00 Home health agency care Prior authorization is required.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than eight hours per \$0 co-pay day and 35 hours per week).
+You must be homebound, which means leaving home is a major effort. \$0 co-pay Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than eight hours per day and 35 hours per week).
 Physical therapy, occupational therapy, and speech therapy.
 Medical and social services.
 Medical equipment and supplies.